Pet Circle

-How does Meloxicam work and what is it used for?
+How does Meloxicam work and what it's used for

 Meloxicam is classed as a non-steroidal anti-inflammatory (NSAID) medication.
 Medications in this class block an enzyme called cyclooxygenase (COX), this enzyme is involved in the production of prostaglandins.
 Prostaglandins are the substances that trigger inflammation, pain, fever and swelling.
 Therefore, Meloxicam is used to control inflammation, pain, fever and swelling.